Section 1605.3. State Standards for Non-Federally- Regulated Appliances.

 (1) Electric Motors.
 See section 1605.1(s)(1) of this Article for energy efficiency standards for electric motors that are federally regulated commercial and industrial equipment.

-(2) Compressors.
-State-regulated compressors manufactured on or after January 1, 2022, shall meet the applicable performance values in Table S-5.
+(A) State-Regulated Compressors.
+State-regulated compressors manufactured on or after January 1, 2022, but before January 10, 2025, shall meet the applicable energy efficiency standards in Table S-6

 Equipment Class